Testing from archive.php

 Continue reading…

-(BARCELONA) — El Born is a cool, quiet neighborhood away from the crazy crowds.
-Perfect for walking around, cool shops, mellow restaurants and beautiful streets.
+[BARCELONA] — El Born is a cool, quiet chill neighborhood away from the crazy crowds.
+It was super quiet when I first started coming to Barcelona in 2011, but has really filled in with many more cool shops, bars and restaurants.
+Now it’s become super hot and a bit swallowed up by Airbnbs, but still gorgeous.
+Perfect for walking around in summer or winter.
+Cool shops, mellow restaurants and beautiful streets.
 There’s a great little square with four or five outdoor cafes, perfect to just sit and watch Barcelona go by.
-Go here.
-Here’s a good article from The Guardian.
-Last visited July 2015
+You should go here.
+Here’s a good article from TimeOut on what to do in El Born and its trendy neighbor. — Last visited December 2011, May, June, July 2015 —

-(Buenos Aires) — Continuing my pursuit of visiting all the restaurants of my favorite chef, Francis Mallmann, after an all-night flight, I had a five hour layover at the Buenos Aires airport.
-I planned to take a car into the city to have lunch at his famous restaurant Patagonia Sur in BA’s colorful La Boca neighborhood, then head back to the airport.
-I asked my travel agent to make a reservation and when I got there they unlocked the door and let me in.
-There was no one there but the extremely nice waiter.
-I asked “Where is everybody?” and he replied: “We’re normally not open for lunch, but you had made a reservation so we opened up early for you.”
-I think that’s a perfect
+[BUENOS AIRES] — Continuing my pursuit of visiting all the restaurants of my favorite chef, Francis Mallmann, after an all-night flight, I had a five hour layover at the Buenos Aires airport.
+I planned to take a car into the city to have lunch at his famous restaurant Patagonia Sur in BA’s colorful La Boca neighborhood, then head back to the airport and continue my journey.
+Patagonia Sur is one of the best restaurants in Buenos Aires, if not one of the best restaurants in South America.
+I asked my travel agent to make a reservation and when I got there, I pushed a doorbell with a bzzzzzz, they unlocked the door and let me in.
+There was no one there but the extremely nice waiter,

 Continue reading…